 These are not the kind of kayaks that you need to know how to do an Eskimo Roll if they tip over, but they are also not the sit-on-top kind okay for ocean use.

 They are like small canoes, for relatively flat water lake or reservoir use, not rivers or oceans.
-The seats can be adjusted forward and back to accommodate one person (with a lot of gear for our overnight) or two people for touring around.
-The paddles, one shaft with blades at either end, can be adjusted for true kayak paddling with blades offset at right angles to each other (see photo below of paddlers on Colter Bay). two people in a kayak
+The seats can be adjusted forward and back to accommodate one person or two people for touring around.
+The paddles, one shaft with blades at either end, can be adjusted for true kayak paddling with blades offset at right angles to each other (see photo below of paddlers on Colter Bay).

-We can start with a practice using the paddles before we even go out on the water:
+We start with a practice using the paddles before we even go out on the water:

 There are small, medium and large lifejackets.
 Each person will need to try some on and choose one before the trip, so we can pack a good size / style for each trip participant.
 De Anza College Risk Management requires the use of the lifejackets, even for strong swimmers.